 CANS is offers 60+ Gold Seal accredited courses.
 CANS is focused on bringing the highest number of offerings to our program.
 The Gold Seal Certification signifies that individuals have attained a nationally recognized level of experience and competence.
-There are six streams or pathways to Gold Seal Certification, all of which can be earned via CANS award-winning Education & Training Program.
-Learn more about Certification Streams.
+There are six streams or pathways to Gold Seal Certification, all of which can be earned via CANS two-time award-winning Education & Training Program.
+Learn more about certification streams.

 To learn more about becoming Gold Seal Certified, contact: